-Acoustic fencing is the ideal solution for an ever-busier world; protecting against the impact of noise pollution across a wide variety of applications.
+Acoustic barriers are the ideal solution for an ever-busier world; protecting against the impact of noise pollution across a wide variety of applications.
 As a threat to human health, noise pollution should never be underestimated, with proven links to chronic stress, hearing damage, hypertension, diabetes and even heart problems.

 Essential for busy cities and urban areas, these barriers are specifically designed to mitigate unwanted sounds, with quality solutions being able to reduce noise pollution by up to 32 decibels.
 However, sites will never fully benefit from an acoustic fence and its effects if installed improperly, which unfortunately is all too common throughout the industry.

-Here are the top five frequent mistakes that are made when installing acoustic fencing.
+Here are the top five frequent mistakes that are made when installing acoustic barriers.

 1. Leaving gaps between or under boards

-The fence should be flush to or dug into the ground to minimise gaps which sound can travel through.
+The acoustic barrier should be flush to or dug into the ground to minimise gaps which sound can travel through.
 Boards should interlock to eliminate gaps, so noise reflects away from the surface or is absorbed.
 Acoustic fences from Jacksons Fencing have a unique interlocking V board design.